Tyler Paytas

 Origins of Western Political Thought

-Thinking the Real: Western Metaphysics (two sections)
+Thinking the Real: Western Metaphysics

 Doctrine, Myth, and History: Religion and the West